progers/RenderingMicro/README.md

 ## Example: drop-down icon

-We can use this tool to measure the cost of various approaches for drawing a chevron icon for a drop-downs.
+We can use this tool to measure the cost of various approaches for drawing a chevron (drop-down) icon.

 ### 1. SVG data url background-image
 ```